Infrastructure and services

 Airports and air services

 Seven regional airports and a number of community and private airfields serve the Kimberley.
 The main regional airports are at Broome and Kununurra.
 Others are at La Grange (Bidyadanga Aboriginal Community) and Kalumburu.
-Airnorth, Qantas/Qantas Link, and Virgin provide scheduled services from Perth to Broome and Kununurra.
-Aviair provides regular scheduled flights between Halls Creek and Kununurra and Kalumburu and Kununurra each Monday, Wednesday and Friday.
-Regular flights between Kununurra, Halls Creek and Balgo operate on Tuesdays and Fridays.
+Airnorth connects Kununurra and Broome, while Qantas/Qantas Link and Virgin provide scheduled services from Perth to Broome and Kununurra.
+Aviair provides regular scheduled flights between Halls Creek (including Balgo), Kununurra and Kalumburu three times a week.

 Horizon Power supplies electricity, which it purchases from Energy Developments Limited, in each of the five principal towns in the Kimberley, and to remote Indigenous communities in the region.